Brent gives up gains after rising above $65 on Texas freeze

-LONDON (Reuters) - Oil prices erased early gains after Brent hit a new 13-month high above $65 a barrel on Thursday, as concerns that a rare cold snap in Texas could disrupt U.S. crude output for days or even weeks prompted fresh buying.
+LONDON (Reuters) - Oil prices erased early gains on Thursday, with Brent retreating from a 13-month high above $65 a barrel as buying spurred by concerns that a rare cold snap in Texas could disrupt U.S. crude output for days or even weeks petered out.

 About 4 million barrels of daily refining capacity has been shuttered and at least 1 million barrels per day of oil production is also out.